Therapist.

 My favorite chocolate cake.

 My unofficial co-worker, Winnie.
-Usually asleep on the job until someone says "treat."
+Usually asleep under my feet until someone rings the doorbell or says "treat."

 THE SIMPLE THINGS